 Age at Bankruptcy

+Some experts believe that bankruptcy laws are exploited, pointing to repeat filings as proof.
 Though the government has enacted policies to curb abuse of the bankruptcy system, these new policies have had little to no effect on who declares bankruptcy and when.

 Gender and Marital Status